My Gear Inventory

 Okay to buy cheaper version

 Again, no matter which activity you're going to do, carrying water is essential.
-This BCG Hydration Pack is the cheaper version of Camelback.
-At $40 versus $80-$150, this pack has held up for the past 3 years and has never leaked!
-I also prefer the bladder in the BCG Hydration Pack.
+This Teton Sports Oasis is the cheaper version of Camelback.
+At $40 versus $80-$150.
+I also prefer the bladder.

 Inside my hydration pack, I always carry some kind of first aid kit.
 The amount of first aid you carry depends on the activity you're doing.
 Typically, a day hike requires the basics.
 However, if there is higher risk of getting lost or injured, you might consider carrying more.